Skip to Content

 West & Southwest Olympic Peninsula

-4. On the way to the Hoh rain forest we bought sandwiches to go at a supermarket in Forks, which is known as the setting for the Twilight books and movies.
+4. On the way to the Hoh rain forest we bought sandwiches to-go at a supermarket in Forks, which is known as the setting for the Twilight books and movies.

-It’s worth noting that none of the movies were filmed in Forks (there did use plenty of other Pacific Northwest locations) and the author herself had never been to Forks until after books came out.
+It’s worth noting that none of the movies were filmed in Forks (there did use plenty of other Pacific Northwest locations) and the author herself had never been to Forks until after the books came out.

 I’m dubious as to how many places in the books have real-life counterparts in Forks, but this hasn’t stopped fans from visiting or the town from finding ways to capitalize on its new fame.

-On the plus side, it’s very centrally located: Twenty minutes from Mora and Rialto Beaches, 45 minutes from Hoh rain forest and an hour from Port Angeles.
+On the plus side, it’s centrally located: Twenty minutes from Mora and Rialto Beaches, 45 minutes from Hoh rain forest and an hour from Port Angeles.

 Unless your Twilight fan insists or the central location really works for you, I have to say there are better towns to stay in near Olympic.

-5. Some of the coast is in on Native American land, so you won’t find hotels and restaurants.
+5. Some of the coast is on Native American land, so you won’t find hotels and restaurants.
 But Kalaloch Lodge is a national park lodge on the coast about 45 minutes south of Forks.

 It’s a rustic seaside hotel with a main lodge, cabins with carports and a second hotel building.
 It’s on the water, a few minutes from the Ruby and Kalaloch beaches.

 Its Creekside restaurant has ocean views and an emphasis on Pacific Northwest seafood and produce.
-If you stay in Forks or Lake Quineault consider driving down for lunch or dinner here and a walk on the beaches.
+If you stay in Forks or Lake Quineault consider driving down for lunch or dinner and a walk on the beaches.

 It’s 45 minutes from Hoh rain forest but there is a rain forest hiking trail and the Kalaloch Creek nature trail a few minutes up the road.